ppy/osu-wiki/news/2025/2025-06-18-newspaper-cup-2025-results.md

 ---

 Excited about playing those amazing submissions?
-Head immediately to [the playlist](https://osu.ppy.sh/multiplayer/rooms/1381610) we have opened for you (open until monday next week!).
+Head immediately to [the playlist](https://osu.ppy.sh/multiplayer/rooms/1381610) we have opened for you (open until Monday next week!).
 For scoring details and judges' comments, please check [the contest listing](https://osu.ppy.sh/community/contests/236) for all the info.

 Congratulations again to these amazing new mapping talents!
-We would like to thank all the participants, judges and everyone for their attention and contribution to NPC 2025.
+We would like to thank all the participants, judges, and everyone for their attention and contribution to NPC 2025.
 We sincerely hope to see you again next year!

 —Mafumafu, Fycho & Atrue